 The following season, Carlo Mazzone converted Totti to a second striker and he quickly began to make his mark.
 By 1995, he was very much a first-team regular, and in the late 1990s, he regularly contributed assists and goals.

 Roma remained competitive throughout the early 2000s, but this coincided with an era in which Juventus and AC Milan were particularly strong.

 Roma finished third in Serie A in 2015/16 and second the following season - Totti's last at the club.
 He made his last Roma appearance in the 3-2 home win over Genoa, coming on as a substitute for Mohamed Salah, a mercurial winger who was eventually sold to Liverpool, where he became a huge success.

-Eusebio di Francesco and Ranieri enjoyed spells in charge of Roma in the post-Totti era before current manager Paulo Fonseca took over.
-Roma have once again lost their way to some extent.
+Eusebio di Francesco and Ranieri enjoyed spells in charge of Roma in the post-Totti era before Paulo Fonseca took over.
+However, Roma started to lose their way to some extent.
 In recent years, they have had to sell key players to balance the books and they now often struggle to qualify for the UEFA Champions League.

-Despite reaching the semi-finals of the Europa League Paulo Fonseca's contract will not be renewed at the end of the 2020/21 season, and he'll be replaced by Jose Mourinho.
+Despite reaching the semi-finals of the Europa League, Fonseca's contract was not renewed at the end of the 2020/21 season and former Inter Milan and Real Madrid manager Jose Mourinho replaced him.

 AS Roma fans

 Liverpool fan Sean Cox was left hospitalised after an unprovoked attack from masked members of the Fedayn ultras.
 The incident was condemned throughout both England and Italy and across world football, bringing the club to shame.

 The rivalry exceeds that of football.
 It is viewed by the polarising groups as an opportunity to push their agendas, religious views and political beliefs and is likely to continue for many years to come.